Yeyobitz/el-gato-4d/README.md

 A 4D twist on the classic Tic-Tac-Toe game, implemented in JavaScript.
 Challenge yourself against another player or test your skills against an AI with adjustable difficulty levels.

+## Try it Out

+You can play the game directly in your browser at [https://multiversal-gato.netlify.app/](https://multiversal-gato.netlify.app/).

 ## Features

 - **Multiplayer Mode**: Play against another human player on the same device.